Reframing Isolated Fulfillment Fallout into a Systems Challenge

-Diagnostic triage: Turning scattered symptoms into defined failure modes that guided resolution.
+Turning scattered symptoms into defined failure modes that guided remediation.

 Brief

-Using customer feedback, business-defined pain points, and extensive collaboration, I led deep mapping of 30+ events to visualize how fulfillment breakdowns cascaded across systems.
-What began as uncovering why promised availability often diverged from actual delivery evolved into a broader diagnostic effort.
+Through direct collaboration, I led deep mapping of more than 30 events to visualize how fulfillment breakdowns cascaded across systems.
+What began as uncovering why promised availability diverged from actual delivery evolved into a full diagnostic initiative.

-These maps transformed scattered symptoms into clear failure modes, enabling leadership and the data team to shift from reactive firefighting to proactive investigation and resolution, leading to over $15m in regained losses biannually.
+These visualizations transformed scattered symptoms into clear failure modes, enabling leadership and the data team to shift from reactive firefighting to proactive investigation and remediation, identifying $15m in biannual recoverable losses.

 My Role